tpluscode/shacl-test/README.md

 For example, `--prefixes=schema,qudt,cube=https://cube.link/`, will declare the prefixes `schema`, `qudt` and `cube` with the respective URIs.
 In the case of `schema` and `qudt`, their URIs are taken from the list provided by the [`@zazuko/prefixes`](https://github.com/zazuko/rdf-vocabularies/blob/master/packages/prefixes/prefixes.ts) package (and, by extension, the [Zazuko prefix server](https://prefix.zazuko.com)).

+`--command` is a command to run for each test case.
+It will be passed the shapes path as argument and the test case on standard input.
+The default is `npx barnard59 shacl validate --shapes`, which translates to `npx barnard59 shacl validate --shapes ${shapes} < $testCase`.
+The script must return a non-zero exit code if the test case is invalid.